-"Mathematics signals" and "Reference signals" and "Logic signals" (CH3 and CH4) cannot be displayed at the same time.
-Displaying "Mathematics signals" automatically switches the display of "Reference signals" and "Logic signals" (CH3 and CH4) off, and vice versa.
+"Mathematics signals" and "Reference signals" cannot be displayed at the same time.
+Displaying "Mathematics signals" automatically switches the display of "Reference signals" off and vice versa.

 The function "Display" is available twice in the menu and may be switched on or off in any combination.
 This allows you to display: no result, one result, or the result of two equations as signals.
 The displays will come forward upon leaving the "Mathematics" menu.
 Also the designation of the equation (e.g. MA2) will be shown.
 Select the equations to be displayed with the INTENS knob [2].